safespring/docs/content/service/policies.md

 Safespring provides 99,9% uptime SLA for our Compute and Storage service.

+## Support

+For critical issues that affects the availability of our services, we will reply within the limits set by our SLA.
+For non critical and minor issues, please allow up to 24 hours for replies.

 ## Safespring customer support policy for security testing

 Customers are welcome to perform security testing against their infrastructure